diegoyl/splash-course/README.md

 [Check it out](https://splash-course.vercel.app/)
 <br></br>

+<em>*Had some issues trying to use Loom for the video walkthrough, but I tried to explain everything in here</em>

 ## OVERVIEW
 Splash Course is an EdTech site for watching, creating, and commenting on educational videos.
 I decided to make it ocean themed to give it some design direction.

-*Some Elements that were not part of the main functionalities were added for fleshing out the visual design
+<em>*Some Elements that were not part of the main functionalities were added for fleshing out the visual design</em>

 ### Layout
 I decided to have three main pages: